Tips flowed to Steven Cohen's 'right-hand man,' witness says

-NEW YORK, Nov 21 (Reuters) - A former analyst testified Thursday how secret information traveled among members of what prosecutors have called a “corrupt circle,” before making its way to SAC Capital Advisors portfolio manager Michael Steinberg, who is on trial on insider trading charges.
+NEW YORK (Reuters) - A former analyst testified Thursday how secret information traveled among members of what prosecutors have called a “corrupt circle,” before making its way to SAC Capital Advisors portfolio manager Michael Steinberg, who is on trial on insider trading charges.

 Steinberg is the first employee of Steven A. Cohen’s SAC Capital Advisors to face trial in a decade-long government investigation of insider trading at the hedge fund.